zozocorp/worker/src/Message/README.md

-Mailgun - Messages
+Worker - Messages
 ==================

-This is the Mailgun PHP *Message* utilities.
+This is the Worker PHP *Message* utilities.

-The below assumes you've already installed the Mailgun PHP SDK in to your project.
+The below assumes you've already installed the Worker PHP SDK in to your project.
 If not, go back to the master README for instructions.

 There are two utilities included, `MessageBuilder` and `BatchMessage`.